Chart Color Schemes

 Infrastructure

-Mitchell Park has emerging levels of nearby infrastructure activity, ranking in the 30thth percentile nationally
+Mitchell Park has limited levels of nearby infrastructure activity, ranking in the 14thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 19 projects likely affecting the region.
-Notable initiatives include Thrive Tonsley - Junction Australia Housing Development, Tonsley Innovation District, Oaklands Green, and Flinders Medical Centre Southern Redevelopment Stage 1 (Acute Services Building).
-The following list details those most relevant.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 19 projects that may affect the region.
+Notable initiatives include Tonsley Innovation District, Thrive Tonsley - Junction Australia Housing Development, Oaklands Green, and Flinders Medical Centre Southern Redevelopment Stage 1 (Acute Services Building).
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.